Discovering your passion

 - HCA Healthcare

 - Mid-Atlantic Higher Education Recruitment Consortium

 Many states and local jurisdictions handle their own recruitment and hiring practices for police officers.
 You can check local job boards and visit the webpages for these departments to search for vacant positions.
 You can also search for police officer positions using the MySECO Job Search Tools, which include the following:

 Professional organizations and networking

 You may wish to consider joining a professional organization in your career field to gain a better understanding of current trends in law enforcement.
 Professional organizations are great ways to continue your education through workshops and conferences, which will add to your transferable skill set as you move.
 Networking with other professionals in your industry will give you an edge in meeting the right people who may have the connections you need to obtain an interview or restart your career at your new location.
 Read The Value of Professional Associations for more information on how becoming a member can help enhance your career.

 Consider volunteering, if possible, or doing an internship, and proactively networking to build contacts and experience in this field.

 To explore additional information related to starting your career as a police officer, check out the Research Occupations tool on MySECO.
-Enter the keywords “Police Patrol Officers” to learn more about the occupational overview for your specialty field.
-If you need additional information about law enforcement occupations, you can speak with a career coach at 800-342-9647 to discuss any questions or concerns you may have.
-Coaches are available to review your resume, practice interviewing, discuss networking or assist you in understanding employer requirements for this field.
+Enter the keywords ’Police Patrol Officers’ to learn more about the occupational overview for your specialty field.
+If you need additional information about law enforcement occupations, you can speak with a SECO career coach at 800-342-9647 or use the Live Chat feature on MySECO to discuss any questions or concerns you may have.
+Coaches are available to review your resume, practice interviewing, discuss networking and assist you in understanding employer requirements for this field.